 Dragon speaking, it’s hard to compete with Rayquaza, since it is the best generalist in the game and the strongest Dragon type attacker, when it comes to DPS.
-The real problem begins when the Gen IV Legendaries become available, because, even if Dialga and Palkia get the usual 9% Niantic nerf to Pokémon that initially have CP over 4k, they will easily outperform Rayquaza in combat.
-They might have less attack with the nerf, but the better typings and defense stats will make them almost undoubtedly superior.
+To add to that problem, when the Gen IV Legendaries become available (even with the 9% nerf) Dialga and Palkia still outperform Garchomp in combat.
 So that makes cutting out a niche for something like Garchomp a hard sell, when its own generation brings stiff competition.
 It will however almost assuredly outclass Dragonite, and take its spot, if given the same moves it can indeed learn of Dragon Tail and Outrage.

 Ground speaking, Groudon will still be the Continent Pokemon, but it might not continue to be the Ground god of the meta game.
 Garchomp has greater access to Ground type moves like Dig that will increase its DPS over the standard Mud Shot or Mud-Slap/Earthquake set almost all Ground types have.
 Not to mention, the primary usage for Ground types is that they have a immunity tier resistance to Electric while also being its only counters.
 And then in come Garchomp, taking only 36% damage from Electric attacks (due to having Ground immunity combined with Dragon resistance) and you have a recipe to ensure a Ground king for the ages when it comes to strictly Electric attackers.
 Anyway, in both cases, Dragon and Electric, Garchomp will be able to make it to the top tiers with the correct moves, but it will not be number 1, save the potential for greatness as a Ground attacker with Mud Shot / Dig or Earthquake.
 That said, it will be a stardust worthy Pokémon to most of the players, while being candy efficient due to it not being a Legendary.